Second Chance Kitten Rescue

 3. We need an up close picture of their ears to confirm if they have ear mites.
 Ear mites are also highly transmissible and take at least 3-4 weeks of segregation, sometimes longer, in order to eradicate this particular bug.
 This also requires availability of a long term space that can be provided for a kitten with this issue.
 If you are unable to get a photograph of the inner ear, then we need to know if they're ears have black or brown debris inside.

 Because there are so many people in the community that are not honest we require photographs.
 If this is something you don't want to do, you will have to find another rescue that does not require pictures, although most do for the same reasons.
 If for any reason you do not want to take pictures, we are unable to help you.
+However, if you are elderly and do not know how to go about this process, let us know so we can find an alternative solution.

 5. If you have noticed diarrhea, it's extremely important we know.
 This could be an important indicator of some extremely contagious and very deadly infections.
 This does not mean that we will not take them in.
 We just need to know about.
 Again, jeopardizing the health of kittens already in our care is not an option.
 Your honesty is expected and critical to save lives.